DAM Knowledge

 What are Digital Assets?

-Gartner's Glossary, defines digital assets as digital material owned by an enterprise or individual including text, graphics, audio, video, and animations.
+Gartner’s Glossary, define digital assets as digital material owned by an enterprise or individual including text, graphics, audio, video, and animations.
 Traditionally, people have considered digital assets to only include photos and videos.
-Over the years however, we've started including other digital files in our definition, such as documents, presentations, and spreadsheets.
+Over the years however, we’ve started including other digital files in our definition, such as documents, presentations, and spreadsheets.

 The definition of a digital asset is constantly changing as new digital formats are emerging in business.
 It’s important to remember that the file format is only part of the definition.
 The other portion of the digital asset definition is derived from the value the asset brings to the company.